Deltares/Koswat/koswat/configuration/settings/README.md

-## Koswat configuration settings.
+## Koswat settings.

-Contains the Data Object Models used by a `KoswatConfiguration` to understand how a Koswat run will happen.

-Ideally we would like both the `FileObjectModel`s and the `DataObjectModel`s to have different definitions and then create a mapper to convert from one to the other.
-Unfortunately due to time constraints this is at the moment not possible.
-Therefore the `FileObjectModel`s are also instnaces of the `DataObjectModel`s.
+Contains the `DataObjectModelProtocol` instances representing a `Koswat`settings configuration.

+All settings classes should implement the `KoswatConfigProtocol` contract.

+__Note__: `KoswatCostsSettings` has been placed in its own module (`koswat.configuration.settings.costs`) because of all its related subsettings.